se-edu/learningresources/contents/uix/refining-ux-skills.md

 Each keypoint represents a tactic to help you refine your UX skillsets, supplemented with the potential pitfalls of each tactic and solutions to consider.

 ## Building a relationship with a UX mentor
-Mentors are invaluable because they are able to use their experience to fill in any knowledge gaps a budding ux designer would have at the beginning.
-Chances are that they have already asked the same questions you are having.
-This is important because if they have tried any methods, they can tell you what works or does not work.
-Even if they have not tried solving the issues, they stand in a better position to provide sound advice by using any transferable lessons learnt in their own expert areas.
+Mentors are invaluable because they are able to use their experience to fill in any knowledge gaps a budding UX designer would have at the beginning.
+Chances are that they have already asked the same questions you are having and can therefore provide constructive feedback on workable solutions.
+Even if they have not tried tackled the same issues, they stand in a better position to provide sound advice by using any transferable lessons learnt in their own expert areas.

 There are many avenues to find a UX mentor.
-Listed below are some links to get you started on some ways you can find
+Listed below are some links to get you started on some ways you can find a potential mentor.

 Mentoring networks:
 1. [Find a Mentor (RookieUp)](https://www.rookieup.com/find-a-mentor/)